 - Word choice.
 Pay attention to the connotation of words, the number of adjectives used, and the pronouns that have been used to include (we, us) and exclude (they, them). - Rhetorical questions are questions that have no real answer and for which the questioner does not expect a response.
-Rhetorical questions are effective because they encourage the reader or listener to think about the answer.

-Example: "What do you think you are doing?" asked the teacher as she caught the learner cheating in an exam.

-• Imagery is used to create pictures in our minds about what the speaker or writer wants us to see and believe.
+Rhetorical questions are effective because they encourage the reader or listener to think about the answer. - Example: "How many times must you be told to study hard?" asked the principal at the assembly after the exams. - Imagery is used to create pictures in our minds about what the speaker or writer wants us to see and believe.
 This is achieved through the use of adjectives, word-pictures and figurative language (especially to create comparisons).

-Example: "I have a dream that my four little children will one day live in a nation where they will not be judged by the colour of their skin but by the content of their character."
+"I have a dream that my four little children will one day live in a nation where they will not be judged by the colour of their skin but by the content of their character."
 Dr Martin Luther King Jr (The image of a different world is created.)

 - Repetition allows the speaker or writer to reinforce the message.
-In his famous 'I have a dream' speech, Dr Martin Luther King Jr repeats the phrase "I have a dream" eight times, the word "free" five times and "freedom" nineteen times in only 1666 words. - The agentless passive allows the speaker or writer to suggest things without making any active agent responsible.
-(See Section 4 Language Structures and conventions for more on the active and passive voice.)
+In his famous "I have a dream' speech, Dr Martin Luther King Jr repeats the phrase "I have a dream" eight times, the word "free" five times and "freedom" nineteen times in only 1666 words. - The agentless passive allows the speaker or writer to suggest things without there being any active agent responsible.
+(See Section 4 Language Structures and conventions for more on the active and passive voice)

-Example: Sixty-four works have been laid off.
+We have been put under pressure.
 (By whom?)
 If the writer or speaker does not say, we are left to come to our own answers which will have been prompted by the speaker or writer in the first place.
-The use of the passive can also make listeners or readers feel like victims: You are being manipulated!
+Furthermore, this allows us to feel like victims.)